Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification using multi-wavelength signatures: Introduction

 Since the discovery of GW170817 in the gravitational wave (GW)~\citep{LIGOScientific:2017vwq} and electromagnetic (EM)~\citep{Goldstein:2017mmi,LIGOScientific:2017zic,LIGOScientific:2017ync,DES:2017kbs,Coulter:2017wya,J-GEM:2017tyx,Valenti:2017ngx,Lipunov:2017dwd,Chornock:2017sdf,Drout:2017ijr,Haggard:2017qne,Hallinan:2017woc,Kilpatrick:2017mhz,Margutti:2017cjl,Pian:2017gtc,Savchenko:2017ffs,Shappee:2017zly,Smartt:2017fuw,Troja:2017nqp,DAvanzo:2018zyz,Ghirlanda:2018uyx} channels, the multi-messenger paradigm associated with GWs and photons as a result of compact object mergers has been established.
 The remnant of GW170817 likely collapsed to a black hole given the mass of the system~\citep{Pooley:2017mzo,Shibata:2019ctb,Gill:2019bvq}, but there is some debate that the remnant could also be a neutron star~\citep{Piro:2018bpl,DuPont:2024sbz}.
 Possible EM signatures resulting from binary neutron star (BNS) mergers or from the remnants thus present an intriguing case for observational astronomy and insights for theoretical astrophysics.

-The inconclusive evidence regarding the central remnant of GW170817 points towards a more generic issue, that the fate of a BNS merger is fairly uncertain.
+The inconclusive evidence regarding the central remnant of GW170817 points toward a more generic issue, that the fate of a BNS merger is fairly uncertain.
 It mainly depends on the nuclear equation of state, mass, and spin of the component neutron stars, which are not well determined.
-Amongst the various outcomes possible~\citep{Sarin:2020gxb}, an interesting scenario is the formation of a long-lived (stable) differentially spinning neutron star with a millisecond period - a pulsar~\citep{Radice:2018xqa,Shibata:2019wef,Sarin:2020gxb}.
-In some cases, these pulsars can have a large dipolar magnetic field $B_d \sim \mathcal{O}(10^{13}\ {\rm G} - 10^{15}\ {\rm G})$~\citep{Price:2006fi,Akgun:2013aq, Kiuchi:2023obe}, which can then be termed as \emph{magnetars}.
-Such a magnetar-powered source leads to an enhanced luminosity in the EM channel at timescales comparable to the spindown timescale, typically ranging from days to weeks~\citep{Murase:2010fq,Bucciantini:2011kx,Murase:2014bfa,Murase:2017snw}.
+Amongst the various outcomes possible~\citep{Sarin:2020gxb}, an interesting scenario is the formation of a long-lived (stable) differentially spinning neutron star with a millisecond period - a pulsar~\citep{Giacomazzo:2013uua,Radice:2018xqa,Shibata:2019wef,Sarin:2020gxb}.
+In some cases, these pulsars can have a large dipolar magnetic field $B_d \sim \mathcal{O}(10^{13}\ {\rm G} - 10^{15}\ {\rm G})$~\citep{Price:2006fi,Akgun:2013aq,Giacomazzo:2014qba,Kiuchi:2023obe}, which can then be termed as \emph{magnetars}.

+Such a magnetar-powered source leads to an enhanced luminosity in the EM channel at timescales comparable to the spindown timescale, typically ranging from days to weeks~\citep{Murase:2010fq,Bucciantini:2011kx,Murase:2014bfa,Murase:2017snw,Sarin:2022wby,Ren:2022tot,Omand:2024yye}.
+Previous works like~\cite{Omand:2024yye} and~\cite{Ren:2022tot}, have also explored broadband non-thermal emissions from pulsar-wind nebula, where the former investigated their implications for GRB170817A and GRB210702A, while the latter investigated AT 2017gfo (UV/optical/IR bands) and the late-time X-ray afterglow of GRB 170817A associated with GW 170817.
+However in the current work we do a more detailed and improved calculation that includes better opacity modeling across all wavelengths, computation of gamma-rays (which will prove to be crucial in distinguishing magnetar-powered transients from the rest) amongst other things.
+Furthermore, our scenario does not necessarily include a jet and thus the total spindown luminosity is injected into the nebula.

 We explored the high-energy neutrino signatures from such a source in a previous work~\citep{Mukhopadhyay:2024ehs} (see also~\cite{Murase:2009pg,Gao:2013rxa,Fang:2013vla,Fang:2017tla,Fang:2018hjp}), where we also discussed the possibility of detecting neutrinos from such a source using GW signatures, implementing a triggered stacking search~\citep{Mukhopadhyay:2023niv,Mukhopadhyay:2024lwq}.
 The central question we want to answer in this \emph{Letter} is - what EM counterparts can be expected if the resulting remnant from a BNS merger forms a magnetar wind-nebulae-ejecta system?